hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 What industries should you work in?
 What kind of job should you should have?
 Who do you might want to work with?
 Pick one where you can play long-term games with long-term people because they're good with compound interest and with trust.
 In a long-term game, everyone is making each other rich while in a short-term one, they are making themselves rich.

-Not just wealth but all returns in life, whether in wealth, relationships, or knowledge come from compound interest.
-The fitter you are, the easier it is to stay fit, the better you are at keeping yourself fit.
+Not just wealth but all returns in life, whether in wealth, relationships, or knowledge, come from compound interest.
+A good hack is to find the thing that you like play to you (but work to other) that you can do long term.
+For example, you can find a healthy food that you enjoy and eat them regularly.
+You can find an good exercise routine that you can do every day or every other day so that it becomes a part of your life.
+Hacking on some code that you enjoy is more productive than playing video games.
+That said, finding the things that make the long term feel effortless to you is the key to winning.

 ## Pick business partners with high intelligence, energy and integrity